NarsilDev/digital-ocean-articles/kubernetes-security.md

 You just **modified** the node's hostname through the container, in theory, applications inside containers are isolated from the host but this time that was not the case.
 Let's analyze how that was possible:

 - Standard Docker images (like **alpine**) use **root** as the default user.
 That is great for development environments because you have access to the entire file system, but for production using **root** should be avoided at all cost.
 - The example pod intentionally used a `hostPath` volume.
 That is a risky practice because you are granting the container direct access to host's file system.
+If you need using `hostPath` then the best idea is to protect the file system with

 The combination of the above conditions allowed a simple hack.
 Using the concepts learned in the prior sections you can mitigate the inherent risk of this scenario.
 If you try creating the same pod in the **default** namespace it will fail for several reasons: